MatthewCarey24/Paper-RAG/README.md

 - Run flask app on a raspberry pi or online service
 - Add option to do retrieval on demand to access entire databases
+    - utilize a cache to only search when necessary
+    - add ability to do projects within PubMed search